 The tradition of process philosophy is much less known by the SD community than the systemic tradition.
-Let us offer a brief survey of it.
+Let us offer a brief survey of the first one.

 The entry "Process Philosophy" in The Stanford Encyclopedia of Philosophy begins as follows: